DPD France places the protection of personal data at the heart of its missions and services offered to its customers.

 • By email at the following address: [email protected]

-DPD France to respond to your data subject requests without undue delay and in any event, within the times imposed by law.
+DPD France will respond to your data subject requests without undue delay and in any event, within the times imposed by law.

 Has DPD France appointed a Data Protection Officer?